Eritrea: Transportation

 Transport in Eritrea includes highways, airports, railways, and seaports, in addition to various forms of public and private vehicular, maritime, and aerial transportation.

 The Eritrean highway system is named according to the road classification.
 The three levels of classification are primary (P), secondary (S), and tertiary (T).
-The lowest level road is tertiary and serves local interests.
-Typically, the tertiary ones are improved earth roads that occasionally are paved.
+The lowest road level is tertiary, which serves local interests.
+Typically, tertiary roads are improved earth roads that are occasionally paved.
 During the wet seasons, these roads typically become impassable.

-The next higher-level road is a secondary road and typically is a single-layered asphalt road that connects district capitals and those to the regional capitals.
-Roads that are considered primary roads are those that are fully constructed of asphalt (throughout their entire length) and in general, they carry traffic between all the major cities and towns in Eritrea.
+The middle road level is secondary.
+These are typically single-layered asphalt roads that connect district capitals and regional capitals.
+Primary roads are paved with asphalt throughout their entire length and carry traffic between major cities and towns in Eritrea.